Recent Reviews

 Ghost Story: an interview with Tessa Hulls on her Pulitzer Prize-winning graphic memoir

 In May 2025, first-time author Tessa Hulls was awarded the Pulitzer Prize for her stunning autobiography Feeding Ghosts, making her the only graphic novelist other than Art Spiegelman to ever win the award.
-Here, she reveals why she never plans to write another book, how traveling solo across the U.S. helped make her a feminist, and why she now refers to this new phase of her life as her “unapologetic triangle era”.
+Here, she reveals why she never plans to write another book.

 Short Run Comix and Art Festival